Explain why can mushrooms decompose organic matter?

 In detail, for those interested!

-The role of enzymes in the decomposition of organic matter
+The ecological role of fungi in decomposition

 Did you know?